- Revelation of God

 The Holy Spirit empowers every Christian to witness to God’s salvation.
 The church as a body witnesses to God’s reign in the world.
 By its life as a redeemed and separated community, the church reveals God’s saving purposes to the world.

-Christian Baptism View proposed revisions to Article 8 here
+Christian Baptism View proposed version of Article 8 here

 We believe that when people receive God’s gift of salvation, they are to be baptized in the name of the Father, Son, and Holy Spirit.
 Baptism is a sign of having been cleansed from sin.
 It is a covenant with the church to walk in the way of Christ through the power of the Spirit.